sudhamshreddy7/Spring/README.md

 # Maven
 <b>What is Maven?</b>

 1. It is project management tool.
-Which developers is:
+Which developers is:</br>
 <b>Build generation</br>
 Dependency resolution</br>
 Documentation</br></b>